-In the case of JD v Department of Health [2004] NSWADT 7, Johnston explains that JD sought internal review of the way the Department's Pharmaceutical Branch collected and presented evidence to the medical board in a disciplinary action.
-The Tribunal noted that:
+In the case of JD v Director General, Department of Health31, Privacy NSW explains that JD sought internal review of the way the Department's Pharmaceutical Branch collected and presented evidence to the medical board in a disciplinary action.32 The Tribunal noted that:

 "A request for internal review of conduct of a public sector agency should not be narrowly construed.
-If the conduct is subsequently particularised more precisely and this latter explanation of the conduct can reasonably be said to come within the general ambit of the conduct for which review was sought originally, then this latter explanation should be held to be part of the original request."
+If the conduct is subsequently particularised more precisely and this latter explanation of the conduct can reasonably be said to come within the general ambit of the conduct for which review was sought originally, then this latter explanation should be held to be part of the original request."33

-The case of NZ v Department of Housing [2005] NSW ADT 234 related to an intrusion into the applicant's personal space.
-The case was dismissed because of lack of jurisdiction, but Johnston notes that:

-"The Tribunal affirmed that applicants are not required to identify precisely the IPPs that relate to their complaint.
-However an application for internal review must "raise conduct on the part of the agency which might reasonably be able to be seen to have something to do with the information protection principles and their application" [10].
+The case of NZ v Department of Housing34 related to an intrusion into the applicant's personal space.
+The case was dismissed because of lack of jurisdiction, but the Tribunal affirmed that applicants are not required to identify precisely the IPPs that relate to their complaint.
+However an application for internal review must "raise conduct on the part of the agency which might reasonably be able to be seen to have something to do with the information protection principles and their application."35

-The case of GA v NSW Police (GD) [2005] NSWADTAP 38 already discussed above under 'Identifying the conduct' is yet another example where the Tribunal examined if an application for internal review was sufficiently particular.
+The case of $GA \ v$ Commissioner of Police, New South Wales Police $(GD)^{36}$ already discussed above under 'Identifying the conduct' is yet another example where the Tribunal examined if an application for internal review was sufficiently particular.

+1.6.
 Uncertainty as to jurisdiction